pintusorn/AdaptiveTransitory/README.md

 *Note: Relative improvement is calculated as

 Improvement = (Baseline – Adaptive) / Baseline × 100%

+- The adaptive controller achieves **58.38% average improvement** in jerk RMS across all joining scenarios.
+- Largest improvements:
+  - PID (braking): 76%
+  - DMPC (normal + oscillation): ~79%
+- These improvements are obtained without affecting the gap-spacing, maintaining safety.

 While the switching logic is somewhat heuristic, this work demonstrates that even a simple implementation can help smooth heterogeneous controller merging.
 We also tested the merging scenario with different parameters (speed, headway, merging distance, platoon size) and found that some gaps remain.
 The adaptive transitory controller may not cover all cases, and more advanced methods may be needed.
 Additional scenarios and real-world implementation considerations should also be explored in future work.